smart-data-lake/smart-data-lake/presentation/Preparation.md

 sudo apt install python3-pip
 sudo pip3 install podman-compose==0.1.11
 ```

+> <details><summary>Note: Why not use latest podman-compose: Click to expand!</summary>
-> :warning: podman-compose with major 1 (tested up to 1.0.3) do not create pods automatically.
+> podman-compose with major 1 (tested up to 1.0.3) do not create pods automatically.
 Therewith, the used commands results in networking issues between the containers.
-Thus, we recommend to use the latest version with automatic pod creation, version 0.1.11.
+Thus, we recommend to use the latest version with automatic pod creation, version 0.1.11, as we did above.
 The behaviour may change in future versions.
+> </details>

 ## SDLB preparation and testing
 * download example case: `git clone -b training https://github.com/smart-data-lake/getting-started.git SDLB_training`
 * build SDLB: `podman build -t sdl-spark .`
 	- this takes ~5-10 min
 * podman-compose test: `podman-compose up -d`
+	- The first time this will take a few minutes, due to fetching all container information.

-* podman-compose: `podman run --rm sdl-spark:latest --config /mnt/config --feed-sel launchTask --help`
+* SDLB test: `podman run --rm sdl-spark:latest --config /mnt/config --feed-sel launchTask --help`
 	- when you see the SDL help the test was successful.
+* stop containers: `podman-compose down`

 # Additional hints:
 ## Git ports